Quick Facts About Mergenthaler Linotype Company

 • Typesetters

-Mergenthaler manufacturers and technicians often mixed fresh asbestos cement for the pot and jacket, which may have caused harmful exposures.
-Workers could have also been exposed to asbestos when they applied the jacketing or chipped away and replaced older coatings.
-The asbestos could easily be inhaled when aged cement was broken.
+Mergenthaler manufacturers and technicians often mixed fresh asbestos cement for the pot and jacket.
+Workers faced exposure when they applied jacketing or chipped away and replaced older coatings.
+Aged asbestos cement released fibers easily when broken.

-Asbestos threats from Linotype machines were not limited to Mergenthaler employees.
-Workers who operated or maintained the Linotypes at publishing facilities often came in contact with the enclosed asbestos materials.
-One former worker at a publishing company recalls skimming debris from the top of a molten metal recycling pool while wearing aprons and gloves made from asbestos.
+Asbestos exposure from Linotype machines extended beyond Mergenthaler employees.
+Workers who operated or maintained Linotypes at publishing facilities contacted the enclosed asbestos materials.
+One former publishing company worker recalls skimming debris from a molten-metal recycling pool while wearing asbestos aprons and gloves.

 Recommended Reading